adh319/Lunox/README.md

 - [PayPal](https://paypal.me/dh319)
 - [Ko-Fi](https://ko-fi.com/adh319)

-Also make sure to give a **STAR** to this project if you like it 😉!
+Also make sure to give a **⭐ STAR** to this project if you like it 😉!

 ## `👏` Special Thanks